NSWPF recruitment banner

 Application process

 NSW Police Force have a comprehensive process in place to ensure we recruit candidates, that are most suitable to a career in Policing.
-The application process is undertaken in five stages.
+The application process is undertaken in seven stages.

 Stage 1: Pre-application requirements